Betrayal Trauma Therapy in Canada

 What to expect on your first call

-The first step is a free 15-minute consultation.
-It is a phone or video call, and there is nothing to prepare.
-You do not have to tell the whole story, recount details you are not ready to share, or have any decisions made about your relationship.
-We will ask a few gentle questions about how you are doing right now, listen to what you are hoping for, and tell you honestly whether we are the right fit.
-If we are not, we will try to point you toward someone who is.
+The first step is a free 15-minute phone or video call, with nothing to prepare.
+You do not have to tell the whole story or have any decisions made about your relationship.
+We will ask a few gentle questions, listen to what you are hoping for, and tell you honestly whether we are the right fit — and if we are not, we will point you toward someone who is.
+No pressure, no obligation.

 Book a free 15-minute consultation